intel/trustauthority-kbs/README.md

 The Intel Trust Authority Key Broker Service (KBS) is deployed as a container image.
 The Key Broker Service (KBS) enables key distribution using a Trusted Execution Environment (TEE) like SGX and TDX attestation to authorize key transfers by retaining image decryption keys.
 The KBS acts as a bridge between an attestation service (like Intel Trust Authority) and the existing ecosystem of KMIP key management platforms.
 It brokers access to the secrets stored in the key management services by evaluating attestation tokens against a key transfer policy that informs the broker of the specific trust requirements for retrieving a key.

 The KBS provides and retains encryption/decryption keys for various purposes.
 When a TEE workload requests the decryption key to operate on a resource, the KBS requests the workload's attestation from Intel Trust Authority, verifies all digital signatures, and retains the final control over whether the decryption key is issued.
 If the workload's attestation meets the policy requirements, the KBS issues a decryption key, wrapped using the public key from the attested workload, cryptographically ensuring that only the attested workload can decrypt the requested key.
 The KBS also acts as a policy broker that analyzes key requests, decides how to respond, and wraps the keys using a bound public key.
-The key broker Service connects to a backend Hashicorp Vault KMS and third-party KMIP-compliant key management servers like PyKMIP for key creation and vaulting services.
+The key broker Service connects to a backend Hashicorp Vault KMS, third-party KMIP-compliant key management servers like PyKMIP, or OCI Vault for key creation and vaulting services.

 # About the KBS